Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 3

 Stir in chopped spinach and cook, stirring occasionally, until it begins to wilt, about 2 minutes.
-Set spinach aside.
+Leave the spinach in the pan and proceed with the sauce.

 stirred spinach